anuket-project/anuket-specifications/doc/tech/glossary.md

 <a name="1.7"></a>
 ## 1.7 Test Related Terminology

 - **Calibration**: The process of checking and/or adjusting a stimulus generation or measurement device with a known reference value, to improve the overall quality of the measured results.
-Calibration may be very simple, such as a comparison of the configured traffic generator sending rate and measured rate using a simple SUT (System Under Test)  such as loop-back cable between interfaces, such that that the known reference value is the published nominal interface rate.
+Calibration may be very simple, such as a comparison of the configured traffic generator sending rate and measured rate using a simple SUT (System Under Test)  such as loop-back cable between interfaces, such that the known reference value is the published nominal interface rate.

 - **Reference Value**: A measured or established result or outcome for comparison with new measurements.
 For example, the reference value or expected outcome of a Functional Test is "PASS".
 The reference value or expected outcome of a Performance Measurement or Benchmarking test may be the value measured for the previous SUT release, or the published value or theoretical limit of a simple SUT.